JULY 4TH WEEKEND: The community will celebrate on Saturday, the 4th, with activities and a dance.

 Drought and Water Conservation: The drought is affecting Lake Madrone ground water to some extent.
 Ground water levels in our wells are slowly dropping.
-This is a “trend” not a “disaster” however, we are all being asked to REDUCE our water use as much as possible and minimize yard watering.
+The State is requiring a 25% reduction in our water use from 2013 levels.
+You are asked, therefore, to REDUCE your water use as much as possible and minimize yard watering.
+Outdoor watering is restricted to two times per week.
 Please repair any leaking water lines or faucets ASAP.
-Please voluntarily conserve water wherever you can.
 We achieved a measureable reduction in water usage last year.
-Thanks to all residents for you efforts: Keep it up!
+Thanks to all residents for you efforts: Please keep up the good work!

 Annual Inlet Cleanout: Berry Creek and Galen Creek inlets are dredged annually to prevent silt from filling up in the center of our lake.
 The Board plans to do this each fall if the amount of silt present in the inlets warrants removal.